Last Verified: 2022-12-20

 The module load gmt command will setup your PATH and any other needed environment variables.

-You can just type gmt-VERSION to use the version of GMT from /usr/tce/bin.
-Note that if you are using version 4 scripts, you will have to modify them to work with GMT 5, even though we do set GMT_COMPATIBILITY=4 in our installation.
+You can just type gmt to use the version of GMT from /usr/tce/bin.
+Note that if you are using GMT version 4 scripts, you will have to modify them to work with later versions of GMT.

 To use additional GMT tools, you should type module load gmt to setup your environment.
-Then you will be able to simply type the name of the GMT tool of choice, including gmt itself, without the need for a VERSION suffix.
+Then you will be able to simply type the name of the GMT tool of choice, including gmt itself.

 Many examples are available, each including the GMT commands used to create the plots.